1947 Pittsburgh Steelers season: Standings

-Post season
+Postseason

 The 1947 team was the most successful team in club history to date.
 It was the Steelers' first playoff appearance, the first time winning more than four games consecutively, and the club posted a franchise-best 8–4 record.
 Though the Steelers lost the playoff, fans and players were excited for their future.

 However, fate would interrupt again when head coach Jock Sutherland took a trip to visit family in Kentucky.
 He ran off the road and was found wondering in a muddy field.
 Flown back to Pittsburgh, Sutherland died four days later on April 11, 1948, due to complications from a brain tumor.
 It was a sudden and disheartening end to a successful period in team history.
 The Steelers did not play in the postseason again until 1972.